Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 This suite of recipes has been designed to provide enough energy to maintain a healthy weight.
 They may be one of the few who made it through cancer treatment without suffering weight loss, or perhaps they have regained some weight after cancer treatment and are ready to get on with weight maintenance while still keeping an eye on their cancer risk.

 The chart below shows the nutrient fingerprint for this suite of recipes.
-As you can see from the earlier charts, they sit between nutrient-dense and weight gain approaches.
+As you can see from the earlier charts, they are between nutrient-dense and weight-gain approaches.

-Some examples of nutrient-dense recipes that rank well for people with cancer trying to maintain their weight are shown below.
+Below are some examples of nutrient-dense recipes that rank well for people with cancer who are trying to maintain their weight.

 Cruciferous Juice